Nathan Jawai: Second stint with Cairns and return to Europe

 On 3 June 2016, Jawai signed a three-year deal with the Cairns Taipans, returning to the club he began his career with in 2007.
 A major factor in his return to Cairns was his long-time mentor and Taipans head coach Aaron Fearne.
 On 3 August 2016, he was ruled out for the entire NBL pre-season following finger surgery.
 On 5 February 2017, he scored a season-high 22 points in an 85–77 win over the Perth Wildcats.

 On 10 October 2017, Jawai was ruled out for 12 weeks after suffering a partial tear of a ligament in his left foot in the Taipans' 2017–18 season opener four days earlier.

 On 3 April 2018, Jawai took up his player option with the Taipans for the 2018–19 season.

 On 17 February 2019, Jawai signed with French team Levallois Metropolitans for the rest of the 2018–19 Pro A season.
 In 14 games, he averaged 5.8 points and 2.3 rebounds per game.

 On 4 August 2019, Jawai re-signed with the Taipans for the 2019–20 NBL season.

 On 3 August 2020, Jawai re-signed again with the Taipans on a two-year deal.

 On 9 June 2021, Jawai joined the Cairns Marlins of the NBL1 North, marking his fourth stint with the team.

 Jawai missed most of February of the 2021–22 NBL season after suffering a partial Grade 2 tear of his right adductor.
 He parted ways with the Taipans following the season.

 Darwin Salties

 In May 2022, Jawai joined the Darwin Salties for their inaugural season in the NBL1 North.

 In February 2023, Jawai re-signed with the Salties for the 2023 NBL1 North season.

+In March 2024, Jawai re-signed with the Salties for the 2024 NBL1 North season.

+In June 2025, Jawai was named in an Indigenous Basketball Australia All-Stars team for an exhibition match against Maori Basketball New Zealand.
+It marked his final competitive basketball game.